ilovesoup/homework_template/README.md

 This is a homework.
-It's a expression evaluator.
+It's an expression evaluator.
 Users provide expression with row data to evaluate.
 The expression includes

 1. Column reference to a column in a row.
 Pos is the position of column referenced in row (starting from zero)